CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-frontend.md

 window.location.href = "/your/subpath/#/?code=" + code;
 ```

-This can be done before compile in `web` directory, or after compile in the root directory of the result (often `build/web`).
+You can make this change either before compiling, within the ``web`` directory, or after compilation in the root of the output directory (typically ``build/web``).

 For official documents on how to build and release Flutter apps, refer to [Google Documents](https://docs.flutter.dev/deployment).

-> When signing and redistributing Cafe Variome 3 frontend, or any piece of this system, please refer to our licences to ensure you're complying with them.
+> When signing and redistributing the Cafe Variome V3 frontend or any part of the system, please refer to our licenses to ensure compliance.

 <tabs>
     <tab title="Compile for web">
-        The web version of the frontend is the easiest to compile, and the recommended distribution method for a hosted system.
-No extra tools required for compiling for web.
-        To compile for web, configure the project as mentioned above, and run the following command in the root directory of the frontend:
+        The web version of the frontend is the easiest to compile and is the recommended method for distributing a hosted system.
+No additional tools are required for web compilation.
+To build the web version, configure the project as described above, then run the following command from the root directory of the frontend:
         <code-block lang="bash">
             flutter build web --release
         </code-block>
-        If the web app is intended to be served under a subpath, like <code>https://www.mydomain.com/cv3/</code>, the main js file need to be loaded from the sub path.
-To let Flutter engine know this, add the following parameter:
+        If the web app is meant to be served under a subpath (e.g. <code>https://www.mydomain.com/cv3/</code>), the main JavaScript file must be loaded from that subpath.
+To inform the Flutter engine of this, add the following parameter:
         <code-block lang="bash">
             flutter build web --base-href "/cv3/"
         </code-block>
-        Remember to modify the `callback.html` file as mentioned above.
+        Remember to modify the <code>callback.html</code> file as mentioned above.
     </tab>
     <tab title="Compile for Linux">
-        To compile for Linux, a system running Linux with necessary development header files is required.
-You would also need gcc and necessary dependencies.
-We recommend runnning <code>flutter doctor</code> and resolve any dependency issues before proceeding.
+        To compile for Linux, you’ll need a Linux system with the necessary development headers, along with gcc and other required dependencies.
+It's recommended to run flutter doctor beforehand and resolve any reported issues.
+To build for Linux, run:
         To build for linux, run:
         <code-block lang="bash">
             flutter build linux --release